 Two benefits of a loyalty program

-Two of the main benefits of a loyalty program are customer retention and personalization.
+Customer loyalty is our favorite topic!
+And two of the main benefits of a loyalty program is customer retention and personalization.
 But there are of course other benefits with a customer focused approach.
 A loyalty program increases overall revenues by 5-10%!
 And on average, a member spends 5-20% more than a non-member and visits you 5-20% more frequently*.
 This is great!
 But, spare a few minutes to read about some more benefits below.

 Other key benefits of a loyalty program

 Loyalty programs and/or identified customers provides your company with deep knowledge about customer profiles.
 Such as their behavior, buying habits, and preferences – a 360 degree view.
 Data can be used to increase personalization, segmentation, and tailored offerings.
 A variety of departments can profit from available data since it can be used as input for product development, pricing, marketing campaigns, or range development.